 - The SHER reserves the right to withhold information or refuse access to the SHER at our discretion, particularly if it is felt that access to the information may be damaging to the historic and archaeological environment.
 Some information, because of its nature may have to be withheld under the requirements of the Environmental Information Regulations 1992 and/or Data Protection Act 1998 and/or General Data Protection Regulation (GDPR) 2018.

 - Your personal details will be used to answer your enquiry and to contact you if there is any query about your request.
-Details of enquiries to the HER may be shared with other local authorities if the nature of the enquiry requires it.
+Details of enquiries to the SHER may be shared with other local authorities if the nature of the enquiry requires it.
 Enquiry data statistics are shared with Historic England for audit purposes.
-Please see the Heritage Conservation Team Privacy Notice for more information.
+Please see the Historic Environment Planning Team Privacy Notice for more information.

 - Users are required not to use or pass on SHER information in an irresponsible or unethical manner.
 The data collected may only be used for the purpose stated and may not be transferred.